+\begin{remark} The assumptions \ref{assumption1} and \ref{assumption2} come from the holomorphic curve definition of the PFH cobordism maps.
+Due to certain technical issues mentioned in Section 5.5 of \cite{H4}, the cobordism maps on PFH cannot yet be defined using holomorphic curves.
+At present, the definition of the PFH cobordism maps relies heavily on Lee-Taubes’s isomorphism ``SWF=PFH” \cite{LT} and the Seiberg-Witten theory \cite{KM}.

+However, in the proof of Theorem \ref{thm5}, we indeed require a holomorphic curve definition of the cobordism maps.
+Assumptions \ref{assumption1} and \ref{assumption2} are introduced to ensure that the cobordism maps on PFH can be defined in terms of holomorphic curves (see Theorem 2 of \cite{GHC}).
+If one could give a holomorphic curve definition for the PFH cobordism maps, then we believe that ${\mathcal{CO}}(\underline{\Lambda}, H)=\widetilde{\mathcal{CO}}(\underline{\Lambda}, H)$ for any $H$. \end{remark}

-The construction is very similar to construct the cobordism maps on PFH.
-It is defined by counting $I=0$ holomorphic curves in a ``closed--open'' symplectic manifold $W$.
+In this section, we construct the closed-open morphisms in Theorem \ref{thm5} and prove the partial invariance.
+The construction is very similar to the construction of the PFH cobordism maps.
+It is defined by counting $ I = 0$ holomorphic curves in a ``closed-open” symplectic manifold $W$.
 As pointed out by Hutchings (Section 5.5 of \cite{H4}), the main difficulty of defining the PFH cobordism maps is that the appearance of holomorphic curves with negative ECH index.
-It will violate the compactness and tranvsersality of the moduli space.
-However, in the ``closed--open'' setting, the HF--ends ensure that the holomorphic curves cannot be multiply--covered.
-A key observation is that if a holomorphic curve in $W$ with at least one end, then it has at least one positive end and one negative end.
-This is because of the fibration structure of $W$.
-By the ECH index inequality, the ``closed--open'' curves have non--negative ECH index.
-Moreover, as in Lemma \ref{lem6}, the bubbles contribute at least $2$ to the ECH index; we can rule out them by the index reason.
-Therefore, we can define closed--open morphisms by using the usual techniques.
+These curves violate the compactness and tranvsersality of the moduli space.
+However, in the “closed-open” setting, the HF-ends ensure that the holomorphic curves cannot be multiply-covered.
+A key observation is that if a holomorphic curve in W with at least one end, then it has at least one positive end and one negative end.
+This is due of the fibration structure of W. By the ECH index inequality, the “closed-open” curves have non-negative ECH index.
+Moreover, as in Lemma \ref{lem6}, the bubbles contribute at least 2 to the ECH index; we can rule out them by the index reason.
+Therefore, we can define closed-open morphisms by using the classical techniques.